 Any “peek” at who else will be moving in?

-Nick from Nine Bean Rows—they’re a restaurant and CSA farm—is developing a cooperative of farmers to share the vegetable processing equipment.
+Nic from 9 Bean Rows—they’re a restaurant and CSA farm—is developing a cooperative of farmers to share the vegetable processing equipment.
 There’s potential for Michigan Venison Company to move in there—a butcher-type operation.
 There’s an agricultural services laboratory that might move in to do work with wine grape folks.
 And then there’s been talk of an oil press, charcuterie, potentially jams and jellies.
 We just had a call from a coffee roaster who was interested, too.
 Our focus is first on Northwest Michigan products, so if someone came in and said, I don’t know, that they wanted to do banana chips, that probably wouldn’t be high on our list.
 But, still, it’s a food product, and if they’re creating jobs, that’s definitely a potential if there’s space open.

 Sounds like a great group of potential tenants so far—and you’re not even fully operational yet.
 Seems like the food hub will be a great resource for the area’s burgeoning food scene.